 It will also help your case if you show us that you’re committed to work or learning, rather than applying after a lengthy employment gap.
 You’ll need to explain the reasons for this if you are.

-PASSING THE POlICE PHYSICAL TESTS
+PREPARING FOR THE PHYSICAL TESTS

 It’s no secret that you need to be physically fit to get into NZ Police training.
 If you play a sport or have a fitness regime already, that’s a great start.
 Although you may find that your usual activities don’t prepare you for the very specific requirements of the Physical Appraisal Test (PAT) and Physical Competency Test (PCT).
 It’s therefore essential that you prepare yourself for each of the physical tests you’ll have to pass.